 The main heading of the manuscript should be suitable for the content and it should consist of 12 words at the most.
-The title of the manuscript should be written in bold (first letters in capital letters) and in the center of the page.
+The manuscript title should be written in bold (first letters in capital letters) and in the center of the page.
 English title should be written in Turkish manuscripts.

 Abstract, Keywords, and JEL Codes

-Manuscript should include an abstract in Turkish and in English at the beginning of the article in Turkish manuscripts (Articles in English are not required a Turkish abstract).
+The manuscript should include an abstract in Turkish and English at the beginning of the article in Turkish manuscripts (Articles in English are not required a Turkish abstract).
 The abstracts should concisely present the aim or the purpose of the study, the methodology, the results, and the conclusion remarks.
 The length of each abstract should be minimum 150 words and maximum 180 words.
-References are not cited within the structured English or Turkish abstracts and the abstracts must not contain abbreviations.
-Five (5) keywords that are important and relevant to your manuscript should be written both in English and in Turkish.
+References are not cited within the structured English or Turkish abstracts, and the abstracts must not contain abbreviations.
+Five (5) keywords that are important and relevant to your manuscript should be written both in English and Turkish.

 The manuscript should also contain at least two classification codes according to the Classification System for Journal Articles used by the Journal of Economic Literature (JEL).

 Main Text and Section Headings

 The main text should be in Microsoft Calibri with 11 pt.
 The whole main text should be justified.
 Paragraph spacing before and after a single paragraph (6 nk) should be given.
 The first line of the paragraph is to be shifted by 1 cm from the left margin.
 Headings and sub-headings of the manuscript should be numbered as 1., 1.1., 1.1.1. in hierarchical numbers.
 The headings should be partitioned not more than 3 levels.
-The sub-heading after level 3 should be written italic and bold.
+The sub-heading after level 3 should be written in italic and bold.
 The headings should be numbered beginning from the Introduction, without the exception of References.
-All heading should be written bold but only the first letters should be capital.
+All heading should be written bold, but only the first letters should be capitalized.
 Before a heading (12 nk), and after a heading (6 nk) should be given.

 Tables and Figures